Microfinance Institutions

 Each fund operates under a predefined strategy and finite lifespan, usually around ten years.
 Common PE strategies include leveraged buyouts, growth equity, mezzanine financing, and distressed or turnaround investing[56].
 Unlike venture capital, which targets early-stage firms, private equity primarily focuses on mature or later-stage businesses.

-How They Operate in Practice
+How They Work

 Private equity funds are governed by a Limited Partnership Agreement (LPA) that defines the fund’s duration, fees, investment scope, governance rights, and return structure.
-During the early years, the GP calls committed capital from LPs to execute acquisitions.
-Many transactions involve leverage, using debt to finance part of the purchase price.

 Once acquired, portfolio companies enter a value-creation phase.
 GPs influence strategy, operations, governance, and capital structure to improve performance.
 This phase can include cost restructuring, management changes, expansion into new markets, or strategic acquisitions.

 Returns are realized at exit, typically through a sale to a strategic buyer, another PE fund, or an initial public offering.
 Profits are distributed first to LPs until their capital is returned.
 Only after a predefined hurdle rate is met does the GP receive carried interest, the performance-based share of profits.
-This structure aligns incentives but also concentrates power with the GP.
-Although LPs rarely veto individual deals, the LPA constrains strategy and risk exposure[46][47].

 Private equity operates globally.
 While developed markets remain dominant, emerging markets have seen rapid growth as firms seek capital outside public exchanges.
 PE is active across technology, healthcare, industrials, consumer goods, and services, any sector where long-term equity investment, operational intervention, or restructuring is required.